jaliagag/linux_2020/cert_road.md

 cpio -idv < emacs.cpio
 ```

-### Using YUM
+#### Using YUM

 Each linux distribution has its own central clearinghouse of packages, called a _repository_.
-The repository contains software packages that have been tested and known to install and owrk correctly in the distribution environment.
+The repository contains software packages that have been tested and known to install and work correctly in the distribution environment.
 By placing all known packages into a single repository, the Linux distribution can create a one-stop shopping location for installing all applications.

 YUM: YellowDog Update Manager, it allows you to query, install, and remove software packages on your system directly from an official Red Hat directory.
 The yum command uses the `/etc/yum.repos.d/` directoy to hold files that list the different repositories it checks for packages.
 Each file in the `yum-repos.d` folder contains information on a repository, such as its URL address and the location of additional package files within the repository.
 The yum program checks each of these defined repositories for the package requested on the command line.